midearth-labs/fit-journey/game/design/low-level/social-features-qa-community.md

 - Composite primary key on questionArticles (questionId, articleId) for efficient lookups and duplicate prevention
 - Index on questionArticles.articleId for finding questions by article
 - Index on questionArticles.questionId for finding articles by question
-- Unique indexes on reaction tables to prevent duplicates
+- Unique indexes on question/answer reaction tables to prevent duplicates (share reactions are public and unlimited)

 ## Error Handling & Validation